+This form is to be completed by end of the S Spring quarter in residence.

-Name : Date: request the following members be apperve on this committee. pointed to my Guidance Committee.
-They have all agreed to , Chair , Committee Member , Committee Member Approval: Guidance Committee Chair: erve on this committee. , Committee Member , Committee Member Approval: Guidance Committee Chair: , Chair , Committee Member Approval: Guidance Committee Chair: , Committee Member Approval: Guidance Committee Chair: , Committee Member Guidance Committee Chair: pproval: Graduate Advisor: uidance Committee Chair: raduate Advisor:
+Name : Date:

+I request the following members be appointed serve on this committee. ed to my Guidance Committee.
+They have all agreed to

+Chair

+, Committee Member

+, Committee Member

+Approval:

+Guidance Committee Chair:

+Graduate Advisor:

-NRSC GRADAUTE PROGRAM-PROFESSIONAL DEVELOPMENT REQUIREMENT
+NRSC GRADAUTE PROGRAM-PROFESSIONAL DEVELOPMENT

+REQUIREMENT